Federal laws governing sex offenses are numerous and provide for serious penalties upon conviction for any of these offenses.

 18 U.S.C.
 Section 2251 – Sexual Exploitation of Children (Production of child pornography);

 18 U.S.C.
 Section 2251A – Selling and Buying Children

 18 U.S.C.
-Section 2251 – Certain activities related to material involving sexual exploitation of minors (Possession, distribution and receipt of child pornography);
+Section 2251 – Certain activities related to material involving the sexual exploitation of minors (Possession, distribution, and receipt of child pornography);

 18 U.S.C.
 Section 2252A – Certain activities relating to material constituting or containing child pornography;

 18 U.S.C.
 Section 2260 – Production of sexually explicit depictions of a minor for importation into the United States.